realworldocaml/book/en/08-imperative-programming.md

   push_front l 1;
   push_front l 2;
   push_front l 3;
-  DList.iter (Printf.printf "Item: %d\n") l;;
+  DList.iter l ~f:(Printf.printf "Item: %d\n");;
 Item: 3
 Item: 2
 Item: 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This style of iteration is concise, and completely general.
+This style of iteration is concise and completely general.
 However, with
 imperative containers, we often want more control.
 We may not want to iterate
 through all elements, and we often want to mutate the container as we iterate.
 One conventional way to do this is to define a generic `iterator` type that can